-The safety and effectiveness of Vpriv have been established in patients between 4 and 17 years of age.
-Use of Vpriv in this age group is supported by evidence from adequate and well-controlled studies of Vpriv in adults and pediatric [20 of 94 (21%)] patients.
+The safety and effectiveness of Vpriv have been established for enzyme replacement therapy (ERT) in patients between 4 and 17 years of age with type 1 Gaucher disease.
+Use of Vpriv in this age group is supported by evidence from adequate and well-controlled studies of Vpriv in 74 adult patients and 20 pediatric patients.
 The safety and efficacy profiles were similar between pediatric and adult patients [see Adverse Reactions (6.1) and Clinical Studies (14)].
-The safety of Vpriv has not been established in pediatric patients younger than 4 years of age.
+The efficacy and safety of Vpriv has not been established in pediatric patients younger than 4 years of age.

-Vpriv is dosed by Units/kg, where one Unit of enzyme activity is defined as the quantity of enzyme required to convert one micromole of p-nitrophenyl β-D-glucopyranoside to p-nitrophenol per minute at 37°C.
+Vpriv is a hydrolytic lysosomal glucocerebroside-specific enzyme.
+Vpriv is dosed by Units/kg, where one Unit of enzyme activity is defined as the quantity of enzyme required to convert one micromole of p-nitrophenyl ß-D-glucopyranoside to p-nitrophenol per minute at 37°C.

-Vpriv is supplied as a sterile, preservative free, lyophilized powder in single-use vials, each containing 400 Units.
-Following reconstitution with Sterile Water for Injection, USP, the solution contains the components listed in Table 3.
+Vpriv is supplied as a sterile, preservative free, lyophilized powder in single-use vials, each containing 400 Units, for intravenous use.
+Following reconstitution with Sterile Water for Injection, USP, the solution contains the components listed in Table 2.

 |Extractable 400 Units/vial|